MFreidank/AnkiVim/README.rst

    the back below "ANSWER".
    (*NOTE*: It is important to leave the QUESTION and ANSWER headers intact throughout)

-3. save the file and exit the editor. (vim: ":wq") => the card contents are saved to decks/DECKNAME/raw_cards.txt
+3. save the file and exit the editor. (vim: ":wq") => the card contents are saved to:
+   `$HOME/.ankivim/decks/DECKNAME/raw_cards.txt`.
+   (alternatively, you can specify a custom location for your decks using the `--deckpath` option of `script/anki-vim.py`.)

 4. editor starts right back up to generate a new card for the same deck => Iterate 2.-4. until all cards are generated.